I am a Mdewakanton Dakota rights activist with several

 The Kathio Landmark Trail is becoming an increasingly active location for both Mdewakanton

-activists as well as Mdewakanton
+Dakota activists as well as Mdewakanton Dakota

 rights activists who are on a mission to rectify a number of injustices being perpetrated against